photomattmills/static_bloggy/_posts/2016-11-01-colorado-for-cynthias-70th.markdown

 description: "some pictures for yr eyes"
 ---

 So, these are a couple months old at this point.
 It was Cynthia's 70th birthday.
 We celebrated over a long weekend in Estes Park, Colorado, staying in a house up on the hill.
 It was really a beautiful place and my inherited family is really good company.
-Since this is a photo heavy post, I'm gonna let the captions tell the story.
+Since this is a photo heavy post, I'm gonna let the captions tell the story

 <span style="display:block;" class="center">
   ![](https://photomattmills.com/images/colorado-cynthias-70th-bday/0001.jpg)